technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image132.png)

-3. Enter the unique project name(`cbsbaoai-proj`) and then click on Create a new hub link on the Hub drop down link as shown in below image.
+3. Enter the unique project name(`cbsbaoai-proj`) and then click on Create a new hub link on the Hub drop down link as shown below image.

     ![](./media/image133.png)

-4. Enter below values and then click on **Next**
+4. Enter the below values and then click on **Next**

-    - Hub name : `cbcbaoaihub`
+    - Hub name: `cbcbaoaihub`

-    - Subscription : Your Azure subscription
+    - Subscription: Your Azure subscription

     - Resource group - your existing resource group

     - Region -same region as your Azure Open AI region

-    - Connect Azure AI Services or Azure OpenAI : Select your Azure OpenAI service
+    - Connect Azure AI Services or Azure OpenAI: Select your Azure OpenAI service

-    - Connect Azure AI Search : Select your Azure AI Search
+    - Connect Azure AI Search: Select your Azure AI Search

     ![](./media/image134.png)